tiksem/KotlinSpirit/README.md

 `+rule` is a repeat operator.
 We will discuss it later.

 ### OneOf string rule
 Matches one of the strings from a given list.
-The search is optimized by using `TernarySearchTree` for matching strings.
 ```Kotlin
 oneOf(vararg strings: CharSequence)
 ```